At Regent’s University London, all US Student loans are processed by our Finance Department.

 The cost of attendance worksheet is for an academic year.
 While costs may vary depending on where students live in London, we expect students' cost of attendance to be roughly in line with our estimates and the university is required to issue a standard cost of attendance spreadsheet to all students on the same programme of study.
 Students aren’t required to borrow the full cost of attendance, if they have funding from other sources such as scholarships or sponsors.

-Regent’s University London strongly encourages students to read all of the US Financial aid information on our website.
-Any questions regarding this information can be directed to [email protected]
+Regent’s University London Ltd strongly encourages students to read all of the US Financial aid information on our website.
+Any questions regarding this information can be directed to [email protected].

 Once you have completed your documents, and have everything saved, you can email [email protected] and ask for your secure link.
 A member of the finance team will send you a link that will likely go into your spam folder.

 Click on the link, and it will send you a verification code.
 Once you have verified, you can now upload your documents to Regent’s secure cloud.
-Please note all student documents (SAR, MPN, COA worksheet and Entrance Counselling) must come from the student’s email address.
+Please note all student documents must come from the student’s email address.

 Please allow 3-5 business days for us to originate your loans and process an award letter.

 You will be notified when your estimated award letter is ready to review in your secure cloud.
 Using the same link as before, you can go in and review the details of the letter, ensuring the accuracy.
 You will need to confirm that you accept the letter and upload your international or UK bank account details.
-If this is a Parent PLUS loan, and the parent wishes to receive the funds, then they will have to upload their international or UK bank account details.
+If the parent is the borrower, and the parent wishes to receive the funds, then they will have to upload their international or UK bank account details.

 Then we will upload a final, signed/stamped copy.
 This can serve as proof of funding for your Visa.

 You will need to pay your deposit before the Visa office can issue a CAS for you to apply for your Visa.